kiplangat01/Post-search-Image/README.md

 ##### Kiplangat Meshack

-### this is photoalbum application which consist of diiffent categories of photos (Post-search-Image).
+### this is photoalbum application builded using django python framework which consist of diiffent categories of photos (Post-search-Image).

 ## Table of Content